-If PMX's vertical spacing between staves within a system is not pleasing, use I or i, followed by a decimal number, to apply a scale factor to \interstaff.
+If PMX's vertical spacing between staves within a system is not pleasing, use I or i , followed by a decimal number, to apply a scale factor to \interstaff .
 I affects all pages, i only the current one.
 Shrinking the space between staves within each system will cause the space between systems to increase, and conversely.
+These options have no effect if there is only one staff per system.

-MusiXTEXnormally draws a virtual box around each system and inserts equal vertical space between boxes.
+MusiXTEX normally draws a virtual box around each system and inserts equal vertical space between boxes.
 When objects protrude above the top staff in a system or below the bottom one, this can lead to unequal spacing between the top staff line in one system and the next.
-If you prefer that the vertical spacing between top staff lines in consecutive systems be constant for the whole page, use the e option of the A command.
+If you prefer that the vertical spacing between the staves of consecutive systems be constant for the whole page, use the e option of the A command.
 When using this option, you may occasionally want to force more vertical space between certain systems.
 There is a TEX macro \spread that can be inserted anywhere in the system before the desired wider gap.
 It has one argument, the desired extra space in \internotes.